j-schumann/symfony-addons/README.md

 ## Validators

 ### AtLeastOneOf
-Works as Symfony's own AtLeastOneOf constraint, but instead of returning a message like `This value should satisfy at least ...` it returns the message of the last failed validation.
+Works like Symfony's own AtLeastOneOf constraint, but instead of returning a message like `This value should satisfy at least ...` it returns the message of the last failed validation.
 Can be used for obviously optional form fields where only simple messages should be displayed when `AtLeastOne` is used with `Blank` as first constraint.